wp-plugins/track-everything/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Remedied the possibility of an XSS attack.

 = 1.1.1 =
 * Introduced the ability to track Google Rank
 * Added the ability to use Analytics.js rather than ga.js